Consensas/information-passport/docs/Technical.md

   data source.
 * ID Entry friendly - ideally, it would be simple to enter some sort of Passport identifier into a website, like you do with e.g. a Credit Card.

+### Definitions

+Our reference example is
+_David Janes received a COVID-19 Vaccination at the General Hospital.
+Sunrise Long Term Care cannot let him enter the building unless he follows the rules set by Western Health_.

+This follows the [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/#ecosystem-overview) ecosystem model.

+* **Subject** -
+  the entity a Claim is being made about; in the example, "David Janes"
+* **Issuer** -
+  the entity making the Claim; in the example, this would most likely be "General Hospital" but it could be e.g. the government agency that controls General Hospital.
+* **Verifier** -
+  is the entity checking the Claim; in the example, "Sunrise Long Term Care"
+* **Verifiable Data Registery** -
+  is the entity that holds the rules and the X.509 public keys that will be accepted by the Verifier; in this example, it's "Western Health"

+## The Standard
+### Signing
+### Verifying
+### Validating